 - Absent-Minded Professor: He's getting a little dotty in his old age.

 - Actually, I Am Him: Chronotis is actually the former Time Lord criminal Salyavin.

-- Canon Immigrant: Eventually appears in the Douglas Adams book Dirk Gently's Holistic Detective Agency (since many plot elements from Shada were recycled for the novel), although no mention is made of him being a Time Lord.
+- Character Overlap: Eventually appears in the Douglas Adams book Dirk Gently's Holistic Detective Agency (since many plot elements from Shada were recycled for the novel), although no mention is made of him being a Time Lord.